 - Waikato Institute of Technology is a centre of internationally-recognised high-quality education.
 Wintec offers a wide variety of courses with certificates, diplomas, degrees and postgraduate qualifications.
-As of now, Wintec offers 11 postgraduate qualifications, 10 degree programmes and 27 diplomas following fields:
+Wintec courses include 11 postgraduate qualifications, 10 degree programmes and 27 diplomas following fields:

 - Information technology